 The Persian Gulf War of 1990–1991 generated considerable excitement and support, as Tennesseans rallied around the twenty-four units mobilized for Operation Desert Storm at the Fort Campbell Army Base.
 More recently, Tennesseans have made major contributions to the Global War on Terror.
 In addition to thousands of regular army personnel, more than 14,000 Tennessee soldiers, sailors, and airmen (more than eighty-four percent of the entire Tennessee National Guard) have deployed to the conflicts in Afghanistan and Iraq.
 As of October 2017, 148 Tennesseans in service of our nation have given their lives in the War on Terror.

 In the late twentieth and early twenty-first centuries, Tennessee has enjoyed a period of business expansion and growth.
 In 1980, Nissan Corporation of Tokyo announced plans to build the largest truck assembly plant in the world in Smyrna.
 Nissan’s American corporate headquarters is now located in Williamson County.
 By 1994, sixty-nine Japanese manufacturers with investments in excess of $4 billion and more than 27,000 employees had established operations in Tennessee.
 Tennessee also landed the General Motors plant; construction on the $2.1 billion facility near Spring Hill was completed in 1987.
 Volkswagen announced in 2008 that it was building a major automobile production facility in Chattanooga, and the first automobiles rolled out of the factory in 2011.
-Tennessee’s reputation as an innovation center was further enhanced with the announcement of new plants to be built in Clarksville and Cleveland, giving the state three billion-dollar projects in a single year.
+In January of 2019, Volkswagen announced that it was investing $800 million to build a new assembly line at its Chattanooga plan to build electric SUVs.
+The project is expected to create up to 1,000 new jobs at the plan and the first electric vehicles are expected to be produced in 2022.